quicwg/ops-drafts/draft-ietf-quic-applicability.md

 on path migration.
 Therefore migration usually has a performance impact.

 Probing packets, which cannot carry application data, can be sent on multiple paths at once.
-Probing packets can be used perform address validation, measure path characteristics as input for the switching decision, or prime the congestion controller in preparation for switching to the new path.
+Probing packets can be used to perform address validation, measure path characteristics as input for the switching decision, or prime the congestion controller in preparation for switching to the new path.